Information & Admission Policies

 Best Friends Animal Sanctuary admissions

 As the nation's largest no-kill animal sanctuary, we receive thousands of requests for admission every year.
 Because of our reputation for lifesaving work, many people want to know how animals come to us.
+We are also often asked questions, such as, "Where can I give up my dog for adoption?"

 The majority of the animals we're able to accept at Best Friends are cats and dogs who need to be able to live in our very high-energy environment with staff, visitors, volunteers, and other animals.